unchartedsoftware/torflow/README.md

 ### Demo container

+The demo container is pre-configured to run against the demo MySQL database, and will automatically ingest the the sample data from the /torflow/data/sample folder.
+The "config.js" for the demo app, and the "mysql.properties" for the MySQL server, are already configured to match each other.
+If you change one, you need to update the other.

+Run the MySQL container:

+    sudo docker run -ti --rm --name torflow-mysql -p 3306:3306 --env-file mysql.properties mysql:5.7

 Build the demo container:

+    cd /deploy/demo
     sudo docker build -t="docker.uncharted.software/torflow-demo" .

 Run the demo container:

-    sudo docker run -ti --rm --name torflow -v /logs/:/var/log/supervisor/ -p 3000:3000 docker.uncharted.software/torflow-demo
+    sudo docker run -ti --rm --name torflow --link torflow-mysql:MYSQL -v /logs/:/var/log/supervisor/ -p 3000:3000 docker.uncharted.software/torflow-demo

-This assumes you are importing the sample data in the /torflow/data/sample folder.
-If your container config.js points at a MySQL server that can't be resolved, you can add a hosts entry at run-time using the Docker parameter `--add-host`.

 ### Known issues with Docker